luapower/website/www/md/faq.md

-on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process architecture, and access to communication peripherals like webcams and tablets.
+on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, a multi-threading/multi-process architecture, and fine-grained access to communication peripherals like webcams and pen tablets.

 This requires a large number of high-quality packages with extensive APIs that are well below the "scripting" level of abstraction.